 We could all do with some mood-boosting and feel-good books to enjoy on balmy days over the summer.
-Including both classics and newer releases, here are some uplifting novels for 2014!
+Including both classics and newer releases, here are some uplifting novels to add to your reading list!

 “Kabul Beauty School transcends the feel-good genre largely because of the author’s superior storytelling gifts and wicked sense of humor” – New York Times